How To Build A Social Media Editorial Calendar The Easy Way (Free Template)

 The same goes for brands.
 If you’re only pushing your own content, you’re unlikely to drive much engagement.
 The same is true if you’re only publishing one type of content.
 This is why you need a social media content strategy to ensure you’re sending a balanced content mix.

-If “content strategy” makes you think “really big document,” then don’t worry.
+If “content strategy” makes you think “large, boring document,” then don’t worry.
 This doesn’t have to take a lot of time.
 You just need to define how much of which types of content you’re going to share.

 Here’s an example of what your messaging mix might look like: